atbcb/ICTTestingBaseline/docs/20AlternateVersions.md

 ## Advisory: Tips for streamlined test processes
 * It is not necessary to test non-conforming content when a conforming alternate version of that content is provided.
+* The presence of a conforming alternate version can determine whether other versions of the content need to be tested.
+To save on time and effort, it is advised that this be one of the first tests performed.

 ### WCAG 2.0 Techniques
 The following sufficient techniques and/or common failures were considered when developing this test procedure for this baseline requirement: